ksikka/readingblog/contents/drafts/02-write-it-down/index.md

 date: 2015-08-26
 template: article.jade
 ---
-> "The wise person forgets, but the pen does not"
+> "The wise person forgets, but the pen does not."

 If you're a recent grad about to take on a full time job, I beg you to ask yourself, **why**?
 At 22 years old, the prime of your life, why would you sell your time and livelihood to someone else?